kepano/40-questions/README.md

 * In January 2020 I added a list of 40 questions to ask every 10 years.
 [See blog post](http://stephanango.com/40-questions-decade)
 * This repo maintains revisions to the list of questions

+## Submitting translations

+If you'd like to translate the questions into another language, you can submit your translation via pull request.
+Place the translated files into a folder named using ISO 639-1 two letter language code.
+See examples in `/translations`.

 ## 40 questions to ask yourself each year

 One of my rituals at the end the year is asking myself these forty questions.
 This list is modified from a set of questions posted by [coppermoss](https://ask.metafilter.com/254216/What-are-your-tools-and-rituals-for-reflecting-on-the-past-year) on Metafilter.